The Kid's Last Ride

-The Kid's Last Ride is a 1941 American Western film directed by S. Roy Luby and written by Earle Snell.
+The Kid's Last Ride is a 1941 American western film directed by S. Roy Luby and written by Earle Snell.
 The film is the fifth in Monogram Pictures' "Range Busters" series, and it stars Ray "Crash" Corrigan as Crash, John "Dusty" King as Dusty and Max "Alibi" Terhune as Alibi, with Luana Walters, Edwin Brian and Alan Bridge.
 The film was released on February 10, 1941, by Monogram Pictures.

 Plot

+Jimmy is forced by Harmon to reveal some hidden money's location.
+But when Harmon's men go after the money, the attempted robbery is broken up by the Range Busters.
+Harmon then lays a trap for Crash.